The 10 Most Intriguing True Crime Stories of the Decade

 10. The Gentleman’s Club Crime Ring: Samantha Barbash, Roselyn Leo, Karina Pascucci, Marsi Rosen

 As dramatized in 2019’s Hustlers starring Jennifer Lopez, a squad of adult entertainers decided to take the one-percent for a ride in a Robin Hood tale—presuming Robin wore extremely tall heels.
 The story first broke in 2014, when New York media reported on doctors and other white-collar professionals alleging they were drugged and had tens of thousands of dollars in credit card charges racked up during outings to the popular Scores club and others in the city.
 Law enforcement was already on the case, with evidence pointing to the scam originating after the financial crisis of 2008.
 An indictment was handed down that year charging four dancers—Samantha Barbash, Roselyn Leo, Karina Pascucci, and Marsi Rosen—with grifting more than $200,000 from their marks, with one of them admitting to the crime while being secretly recorded.
 Charges of forgery, conspiracy, grand larceny, and assault were handed down.
 The four negotiated plea deals; Barbash and Keo received probation and fines, while Pascussi and Rosen served 16 weekends each at Rikers Island.
 (Prosecutors predictably had trouble getting the men to admit they had been duped.)
-The film stemmed from a 2015 New York magazine profile by Jessica Pressler, which was heavy on the salacious details but short on actual remorse.
+The film stemmed from a 2015 magazine profile by Jessica Pressler, which was heavy on the salacious details but short on actual remorse.
 “Don’t tell me you love me,” Leo said of her victims.
 “That means I know I can milk you for everything, and then some.”